Drag13/perfrunner/packages/perfrunner-core/readme.md

 # Perfrunner-core

-Runs tests and aggregate result
+Runs tests and aggregates the result

 ## Installation